 EASA has certified BelugaXL aircraft

-But most importantly, BelugaXL can carry two wings of A350 XWB, the standard reason for developing this cargo aircraft.
-BelugaST can only carry one, making production difficult.
-With a maximum transport load of 51 tonnes, BelugaXL has a range of 4.000 km (2200nm).
+But most importantly, the BelugaXL can carry two wings of the A350 XWB, the standard reason for the development of this cargo plane.
+BelugaST can carry only one, making production difficult.
+With a maximum transport load of 51 tons, the BelugaXL has a range of 4.000 km (2200nm).

 The aircraft received certification after an intense testing campaign.
 BelugaXL has completed over 200 test flights.
-Operated over 700 flight hours.
-In total, 6 aircraft will be built between 2019 and 2023, gradually replacing the current fleet of BelugaST cargo aircraft.
+He operated over 700 flight hours.
+In total, 6 aircraft will be built between 2019 and 2023, gradually replacing the current BelugaST cargo aircraft fleet.

 Launched in November 2014, the BelugaXL program was built around the A330-200 model.
 BelugaXL is powered by Rolls Royce Trent 700 engines.

-BelugaXL will complete the Airbus carrier fleet.
+BelugaXL will complete the Airbus fleet of carriers.
 The European aircraft manufacturer prefers to transport most parts by air, especially large components.
-But Airbus also uses road, rail and maritime transport to move parts between its production sites.
+But Airbus also uses road, rail and sea transport to move parts between its production sites.

 Like BelugaST, the new BelugaXL will operate from 11 bases in Europe, strengthening industrial capabilities and enabling Airbus to meet its commitments.